By Promod Puri

 He declared “Hinduism is only a derivative, a fraction, a part of Hindutva. … Hindutva embraces all the departments of thought and activity of the whole Being of our Hindu race”.

 In India’s cultural, linguistic and religious diversities, Savarkar believed the existence of a strong underlying Indian tradition based on his vision of Hindu values.
-In his views, Hindu reflects a cultural and political nationality of India.
+In his views, Hindu reflects the cultural and political nationality of India.

 With that premise, Savarkar tried to secularized Hindutva.
 Under that platform, he could include Muslims, Christians, and Parsis believing these communities were Hindus too from cultural and historical perspectives.